rrjudd/jvsip/python/vsip/README.md

 To build use from the command line

->    python setup.py build_ext
+>    python3 setup.py build_ext

 to build and install use from the command line

->    python setup.py build_ext install --user
+>    python3 setup.py build_ext install --user

 ### Installation
  There seem to be continual changes to python and it's environment which have caused problems.
-I have changed the install so the module goes to a user folder which seems to cause fewer problems.
+You can do the install so the module goes to a user folder which seems to cause fewer problems.
+Also on my systems I seem to need to use python3 to do the build.

- Distutils seems to be deprecated but still around and how to replace it is not clear.
-I removed the line "language=['c']" from setup.py because it was causing an error in the build process.
-It still builds OK without that line.
-I have more trouble on my apple devices.
-I also build and test on a raspberry pi which seems to be less sensitive.
+ Currently I use the setuptools module so make sure you have that installed for your version of python.

  The code works.
 Getting it installed may require the use of a python knowledgable person.